-Students may elect to take appropriate courses in other academic programs, especially where such coursework will contribute to the development of the Culminating Project.
+Students may elect to take appropriate courses in other academic programs, especially where such coursework will contribute to their degree goals.

 Students may take up to 12 credits of coursework at another University of Washington campus.
 Among the rich possibilities at the University of Washington Seattle are courses in the Arts or Sciences or various special programs for teachers.